Moussaka is a Greek classic, and here I’ll show you how to make it in the most delicious way possible!

 I fry the veg mainly because I’ve always got some leftover pot of oil that needs recycling.
 That and you do get more of a deeper golden ‘crust’, which offers slightly more flavour.

 The obvious downside is the absorption of oil, namely in the eggplant (which is like a sponge!).
-As such just make sure you thoroughly pat it all dry with paper towels before you stack the Moussaka.
+As such, just make sure you thoroughly pat it all dry with paper towels before you stack the Moussaka.
+But again, you can definitely bake the veg if you’d prefer.

 Béchamel Sauce for Moussaka